Out of Time (album): Time Side

-"Low"

 "Low" is characterized by a subdued and somber tone.
 The composition centers on Mills' organ part, described as reminiscent of a funeral parlor, which serves as the song's primary melodic and atmospheric foundation.
 The recording features contributions from all members of the band: Berry plays congas, Buck handles guitar, and Holsapple provides the bass part.
 The arrangement is augmented by a bass clarinet performance from Jordan and another string arrangement conducted by Bingham.

 Lyrically, "Low" includes a critique of conventional love songs.
 Stipe expressed a longstanding aversion to love songs, describing them as "horrible and manipulative".
 Nevertheless, this track marked one of the few instances since "The One I Love" in which he included the word "love" in his lyrics.
 Buck associated the track's atmosphere with a specific visual impression, stating that it evoked an image of prehistoric people gathered around a campfire, shrouded in fog.
-Stipe, meanwhile, emphasized the song's use of dramatic effect, noting that the word "time" functions as a pivotal element in the final verse: “You and me, we know about time."
+Stipe, meanwhile, emphasized the song's use of dramatic effect, noting that the word "time" functions as a pivotal element in the final verse: "You and me, we know about time."
 Despite the track's melancholic tone, Stipe later downplayed its seriousness.
 He explained that the lyrics were assembled quickly while on tour, describing the process as spontaneous and the result as humorous rather than deeply reflective.

-"Near Wild Heaven"

 "Near Wild Heaven" was strongly influenced by the Beach Boys (pictured in 1967), particularly their albums Smiley Smile and Wild Honey.

 "Near Wild Heaven" according to the author Craig Rosen in R.E.M.
 Inside Out: the Stories Behind Every Song "brings Out Of Time up with its optimism".
 The song features Mills as the primary vocalist, one of only two such instances on the album.
 According to Buck, the track functions as a duet between Mills and Stipe, with both contributing to the lyrics.
 The song exhibits a strong influence from the Beach Boys.
 Buck cited the release of Capitol Records' Beach Boys reissues during the Out of Time recording sessions, specifically the Smiley Smile and Wild Honey editions, as a factor in shaping the track's direction.
 Buck, who has listed Pet Sounds among his favorite albums, acknowledged the band's intent to echo the Beach Boys' vocal harmonies.
 He recalled that Mills and Berry had previously sung along to Beach Boys songs while driving together, and he noted that he may have suggested a high harmony part to reinforce the stylistic reference.
 Stipe, by contrast, expressed ambivalence toward the Beach Boys.
 He stated that he had limited exposure to Pet Sounds and had listened to the album under pressure from Buck and Mills.
 Although he acknowledged the Beach Boys' Brian Wilson's talent, he indicated a lack of personal connection to the band's music.